Princess Märtha Louise was born on 22 September 1971. Her parents are King Harald V and Queen Sonja of Norway.

 On Christmas Day 2019, the Princess and her family were struck by grief as Ari Behn died by suicide following a long period of depression.
 The whole royal family attended his funeral along with the couple’s children who left floral tributes and drawings for their father.
 Following the death of her former husband, Princess Märtha Louise is currently concentrating on raising her daughters and on her spiritual teachings.
 Märtha Louise has recently stopped using the title Princess when promoting her business ventures after receiving criticism over this.

-The Princess has recently found happiness with her new boyfriend Durek Verrett, who shares her interests in all things spiritual.
+The Princess has found happiness again with her boyfriend Durek Verrett, who shares her interests in all things spiritual.
 Durek is known as Shaman Durek and is a 6th generation shaman, and he is a well-known healer and spiritual guide.
 Shaman Durek has a high-profile celebrity client base including Gwyneth Paltrow who has become friends with Princess Märtha Louise recently.